 In the middle of the highway, my parents and I saw a van that was stopped and we thought it was just another highway vendor selling jewelry, but as we walked up and met the family behind the van, they were giving out free jewelry or what they call the #FreeJewelryProject.
 We asked why were they giving away such beautiful handcrafted pieces for free and they said, “Because not everyone can afford beautiful jewelry.”
-The kindness of these people were moving and everyone should always be encouraged to do some acts of kindness.
+The kindness of these people was moving and everyone should always be encouraged to do some acts of kindness.

 Exploring the national park

-When we finally arrived to the city of Twentynine Palms, we stopped by the Visitor’s Center first, which was closed by the time we arrived, but we grabbed a map.
+When we finally arrived at the city of Twentynine Palms, we stopped by the Visitor’s Center first, which was closed by the time we arrived, but we grabbed a map.
 Also, behind the Visitor Center, we saw the “Oasis of Mara” area, an exhibit of an oasis and nature trail where Indian settlers settled in and where miners and cowboys all used.

 Not far from the Visitor’s Center, you can enter the park.
-We did not pay to enter the park since I think it’s open to the public without paying for an entrance fee at a certain amount of time (highly recommend if you want to save).
+We did not pay to enter the park since I think it’s open to the public without paying an entrance fee at a certain amount of time (highly recommend if you want to save).
 We drove around the curved dirt roads in the mountain and kept gaining elevation as we kept driving by.

-We stopped by outside our car a couple times to look at the city view from below, the trees and desert plants, and the hundreds of stacked boulders around.
+We stopped by outside our car a couple of times to look at the city view from below, the trees and desert plants, and the hundreds of stacked boulders around.
 One of the coolest finds of that night was the Skull Rock, a huge boulder rock that really represents a skull’s face.
 On the same night, we drove back 4 hours home (personally, I would’ve stayed one night over there but we all agreed to save on a hotel room).
-Although the park seems lifeless, it is far from that — there are rattlesnakes, tarantulas, lizards, eagles, vultures, coyotes, and bobcats, although most of are hidden in sight.
+Although the park seems lifeless, it is far from that — there are rattlesnakes, tarantulas, lizards, eagles, vultures, coyotes, and bobcats, although most of them are hidden in sight.
 Joshua Tree has a variety of these creatures that call the place home.

 If you want to ever escape from the hustle and bustle of city life in Los Angeles and from central to southern Arizona to feel a monumental grasp of nature, Joshua Tree National Park is it.
 Discover history within your own eyes by looking at these trees and explored areas.
 Be one with the outdoors and hike those granite rocks, camp under the bright night sky and stars, or just explore and photograph this grand desert.